 Importance of Knowing the Difference Between Open Cell vs Closed Cell Spray Foam Insulation

-It is important to be aware of the difference between open cell vs closed celled spray foam insulation.
+It is important to be aware of the difference between open cell vs closed celled spray foam insulation cost uk.
 Now lets get to it.
 If an installer was to install the incorrect cell type foam it could cause the insulation to work ineffectively.
 Worst case scenario installing the incorrect foam insulation can cause timbers to rot and air leakage.
 Hence, consult a professional installers before installation.

 The Big Question - Open Cell foam vs Closed cell foam ?